Relintai/pandemonium_engine_docs/tutorials/introduction/first_look_at_the_editor.md

 Integrated class reference
 --------------------------

-Godot comes with a built-in class reference.
+Pandemonium comes with a built-in class reference.

 You can search for information about a class, method, property, constant, or signal by any one of the following methods: